Conditions Bacterial throat infection (pharyngitis)

 - kidney inflammation (glomerulonephritis)

-Treatment with antibacterial antibiotics can slightly shorten the course of the infection and reduce the risk of complications.
+Treatment with antibiotics that can effectively combat streptococci can help people recover from the illness slightly quicker.
 People treated with antibiotics are no longer contagious once they have been symptom-free for at least 24 hours.
+To date, there is no clear proof of whether antibiotics can also reliably prevent secondary conditions and complications.

 How can strep throat be prevented?

-There are a number of simple steps that people can take to avoid infection, for example:
+However, there are a number of simple steps that people can take to avoid infection.
+For example, they can

-- avoid contact with people who have an acute infection
+- avoid contact with people who have an acute illness

 - wash hands thoroughly and often with soap and warm water